Sculpture made entirely from typewriters.

 My work is entirely assemblage - using the components of decommissioned typewriters to create something new.

-My interest in typewriters goes back to the age of 10, when I would lie on my side, my face buried in the green shag carpet, using my family's 1920 Underwood to capture the song lyrics I’d heard on the radio, or watching MTV.
+My interest in typewriters goes back to the age of 10, when I would lie on my side, my face buried in green shag carpet, using my family's 1920 Underwood to capture the song lyrics I’d heard on the radio, or watching MTV.
 As I hit the keys, I’d watch with fascination the visible chain of events inside the machine that led to the letter striking the paper.
 This machine had the presence of a living thing; something that had seemingly been grown rather than built.
 I had a strong desire to take it apart.
 That feeling stuck vividly in my memory.

 Later, I worked as a mechanic, a package designer, a sculptor's assistant, an illustrator, and even spent time working in stained glass restoration - but I never gave up on the fact that I wanted to make art full time, nor did I forget about that itching desire to take a typewriter apart.